pali-english/pali-english.github.io/README.md

 An astute person always delights in the teaching
 proclaimed by the Noble One.

+    Dhammapīti sukhaṁ seti, vippasannena cetasā:
+        Dhammapīti: joy or delight in the Dhamma
+        Sukhaṁ: happily, comfortably
+        Seti: sleeps, rests
+        Vippasannena: clear, serene
+        Cetasā: mind, consciousness

+    Ariyappavedite dhamme, sadā ramati paṇḍito:
+        Ariyappavedite: proclaimed by the Noble One (the Buddha)
+        Dhamme: in the Dhamma
+        Sadā: always
+        Ramati: delights in, enjoys
+        Paṇḍito: the wise, the astute

 Udakañhi nayanti nettikā,
 Usukārā namayanti tejanaṁ;
 Dāruṁ namayanti tacchakā,